earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-4/Story-002-fr-br-intake-to-tasks/T001-intake-analysis-report.md

 ## Executive Summary

-This report analyzes the current state of Feature Request (FR) and Bug Report (BR) intake processes in the `vibe-dev-kit` repository and identifies requirements for a systematic intake flow that converts FRs/BRs into Kanban Tasks.
+This report analyzes the current state of Feature Request (FR) and Bug Report (BR) intake processes in the `ai-dev-kit` repository and identifies requirements for a systematic intake flow that converts FRs/BRs into Kanban Tasks.

 **Key Findings:**
 - ✅ Policy exists: FR/BR → Task → Story → Epic flow is defined in Kanban governance policy